FLCAC-admin/FLCAC-docs/docs/MetadataGuidance.md

 **Example(s)**

-- _The system boundary is gate-to-gate and includes incoming transportation, direct emissions, material and energy use, as well as process waste management.
+- _The system boundary includes incoming transportation, direct emissions, material and energy use, as well as process waste management.
 The following are excluded from the system boundary: miscellaneous materials and additives, capital equipment, facilities and infrastructure, and support personnel requirements.
 Data were collected directly from 4 aniline manufacturers.
 Uncertainty was not calculated._
 - _The system boundary includes: 1) the transport of raw materials to multiple manufacturing facilities where various subcomponents are produced; 2) the manufacture of subcomponents; 3) the transport of subcomponents to a different manufacturing plant for final assembly; 4) the assembly of subcomponents into a complete scanner; and 5) the transport of generated waste from the manufacturing facilities to a municipal solid waste landfill.
 The following processes and life cycle phases fall outside the system boundary: 1) packaging of the completed scanner; 2) all transport downstream of the assembly plant gate; 3) sale of product; 4) product use phase; and 5) end-of-life phase (including recycling)._

   _For material inputs, data collection was based on scanner specifications provided by the manufacturer.
 Other inputs (e.g. energy; waste transport and disposal) were calculated on the basis of quantity of input per kg of scanner produced._